-15 See 29 U.S.C. § 1002(21)(A)(i), (iii).
+&lt;sup>15 See 29 U.S.C. § 1002(21)(A)(i), (iii).

-16 Chamber of Commerce at 377.
+&lt;sup>16 Chamber of Commerce at 377.

-17 88 Fed.
+&lt;sup>17 88 Fed.
 Reg. at 75,942.

-Such fiduciary status, if applied under the Proposed Rule, would subject financial professionals to ERISA Section 502(a).
+professionals to ERISA Section 502(a).
 Along with federal enforcement actions brought by the Department, financial professionals would be subject to private rights of action, including potential class action litigation.

 These private rights of action are inconsistent with the Fifth Circuit's opinion in Chamber of Commerce.
-The Department included in the 2016 Fiduciary Rule a best interest contract exemption (the "BIC Exemption").18 In vacating the 2016 Fiduciary Rule, the Fifth Circuit explained that the BIC Exemption would impermissibly create a private right of action for owners of IRAs.19 The court noted that IRAs are not subject to ERISA, but instead are subject to section 4975 of the Code, which does not provide a private right of action for IRA owners.20
+The Department included in the 2016 Fiduciary Rule a best interest contract exemption (the "BIC Exemption").
+In vacating the 2016 Fiduciary Rule, the Fifth Circuit explained that the BIC Exemption would impermissibly create a private right of action for owners of IRAs.
+The court noted that IRAs are not subject to ERISA, but instead are subject to section 4975 of the Code, which does not provide a private right of action for IRA owners.